rhyslee211/virtual-deck/README.md

 ## What is VirtualDeck?

 VirtualDeck is a stream deck built into your computer.
-Instead of buying an entire new device, users can assign keybindings to macros that perform tasks such as:
+Instead of buying an entire new device, users can assign keybindings and buttons to macros that perform tasks such as:

 * Muting mic in OBS
 * Switching OBS Scenes